Slam Dunk (manga): Legacy and impact

+Slam Dunk is often considered as one of the most influential manga series in Japan and one of the greatest sports manga series of all-time.
+Its success is cited as a cause for the increased popularity of basketball among the Japanese youth during the 1990s.
+Alex Wong of Yahoo!
+Sports wrote that the work "inspired an entire generation of basketball players in Japan."
+In a dissertation, PhD student Dexter Thomas of Cornell University stated "The first wave of basketball in Japan was pushed forward by Slam Dunk."
+Professional basketball players Rui Hachimura and Yuta Watanabe have cited Slam Dunk as inspiring them.
+When he became a naturalized Japanese citizen, J. R. Sakuragi partially took his surname from the Hanamichi Sakuragi character.

-The success of Slam Dunk is cited as a cause for the increased popularity of basketball among the Japanese youth during the 1990s.
-Azusa Takahashi of Real Sound wrote that the appeal of Slam Dunk and the impact it had on the popularity of the sport is rooted in how realistic it is.
+Azusa Takahashi of the Japanese website Real Sound wrote that the appeal of Slam Dunk and the impact it had on the popularity of the sport is rooted in how realistic it is.
 It not only has flashy game scenes, but also includes scenes of steady practice.
 The Slam Dunk Scholarship program was created in 2006 by Inoue and Shueisha.
 The winning 17- to 18-year-old recipient receives a fully paid academic and athletic scholarship to a university-preparatory school in America if they pass the school's admission interview.
+Past recipients of the scholarship include Narito Namizato and Daichi Taniguchi.
 In 2010, Inoue received special commendations from the Japan Basketball Association for helping popularize basketball in Japan and the scholarship program.

-The anime adaptation has also been very popular in Japan.
-In TV Asahi's 2005 Top 100 Anime survey of multiple age groups, Slam Dunk ranked as the eighth most popular anime.
-In another poll from TV Asahi but developed by a website, the series ranked tenth.
-The home video release of the anime also had good sales, having appeared on Oricon's Japanese Animation DVD and Blu-ray rankings.
-PhD student Dexter Thomas of Cornell University, writing a dissertation about how race factors into hip hop in Japan, stated "The first wave of basketball in Japan was pushed forward by Slam Dunk."
+According to Wong, as of 2019, Slam Dunk "has never crossed into the mainstream in North America", and Viz editor Michael Montesa stated that in general manga related to sports have not sold as well in the United States.